ABOUT JAY CORDER ARCHITECT

 In fact, I don’t think there was a time when I didn’t know this is exactly what I wanted to do.
-I started down the path to becoming an architect early, when my only-child life spurred me to be creative and imaginative.
-My mother had a designers eye and fostered that creativity with toys and tools that allowed my thoughts and skills to flourish, and she taught me to see the beauty in even the smallest things.
-Those formative experiences helped me develop a lens on the world that allows me to dream big, see solutions first and find joy in the journey of the creative process.
+I started down the path to becoming an architect early when my only-child life spurred me to be creative and imaginative.
+My mother had a designer's eye and fostered that creativity with toys and tools that allowed my thoughts and skills to flourish, and she taught me to see the beauty in even the smallest things.
+Those formative experiences helped me develop a lens on the world that allows me to dream big, see solutions first and find joy in the journey of the creative process

 Today, being an architect is an innate part of my personality that is completely entwined with my personal life.
 I can’t imagine doing anything else.
-It’s sort of a selfish passion, because it is a pretty cool thing to help people bring their dreams to life.
-But the privilege of doing that comes with responsibility, and it’s on me to develop a trustworthy partnership with each of my clients by making sure I understand their desires, dreams and goals.
+It’s sort of a selfish passion because it is a pretty cool thing to help people bring their dreams to life.
+But the privilege of doing that comes with responsibility, and it’s on me to develop a trustworthy partnership with each of my clients by making sure I understand their desires, dreams, and goals.
 To get there, I developed a design process that sets clear expectations, establishes optimal momentum, prioritizes value, and generates predictable outcomes while providing beauty, joy, confidence, and peace.

 As long as I can remember, I’ve been walking purposefully into my career as an architect.
-It’s all led up to now, when personally and professionally, my entire life’s work is focused on forming client partnerships that bring vision to reality with efficiency, joy, advocacy and attention to detail.
+It is my life’s work both personally and professionally to bring your vision to a reality with efficiency, joy, and advocacy through attention to detail.

 I’m a busy architect, husband, Dad, and sports enthusiast so I understand how crazy life can be.
 But, I also know that coming home to a space that feels like a refuge can be one of life’s greatest pleasures for you and your family.
 I’ve been married to my wife Daphne for eighteen years and we have two beautiful daughters Jennifer & Lauren.
-We recently adopted a weiner dog named Beau.
+We recently adopted a Weiner dog named Beau.
 I attended the University of Texas at Austin and could not bring myself to leave this great city.
 We currently live in North Austin and when I’m not busy with family, work or watching the Longhorns, I love to spend time outdoors running & cycling.